Trudeau Actually Held A 'Poutine Summit' With Belgian PM

 Trudeau accepted Michel’s poutine summit compliment and tried to steer the focus back onto the Comprehensive Economic and Trade Agreement (CETA).

-Prime Minister Justin Trudeau, right, and Belgium Prime Minister Charles Michel hold a joint news conference in the foyer of the House Commons on Parliament Hill in Ottawa on June 16, 2017.
+Prime Minister Justin Trudeau, right, and Belgium Prime Minister Charles Michel hold a joint news conference in the foyer of the House Commons on June 16, 2017.
 (Photo: Fred Chartrand/The Canadian Press)

 “I would like to underline that with this agreement we will be able to send you more cheese curds to make poutines,” he said.